eclipse-keyple/keyple-website/content/learn/user-guide/distributed-json-api.md

 ---
 ### CMD

 The purpose of this JSON object, received from the server, is to ask the terminal to perform a specific service with the card or the terminal's reader.

-The service is defined in the `body` field as a string containing a JSON object.
+The service input data is defined in the `body` field as a string containing a JSON object.

 The terminal must therefore first parse this string to extract the corresponding JSON object.